Ilse547/SE42-datasciencebasics/README.md

 ### Questions:
 1. Which bird species are the most commonly observed overall?
-2. Which bird species are the most commonly observed overall?
+2. What are the top 5 most observed species in each country?
 3. What are the seasonal patterns in bird observations?
 4. Which species show the most significant changes in observation frequency over the years?
-6. What are the top 5 most observed species in each country?

 ## Files:
 The questions are answered using the matching jupyter notebook or python file